Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Conclusion

 \section{Conclusion}

-In this paper, we present a new sampling methodology based on triplet comparisons to find continuous-time labels of hidden constructs.
-To study the proposed methodology, we use two experiments from \cite{Booth2018} and show that it is possible to recover the structure of the underlying hidden signals in simulation studies using human annotators to perform the triplet comparisons.
+In this paper, we present a new sampling methodology based on triplet comparisons to produce continuous-time labels of hidden constructs.
+To study the proposed methodology, we use two experiments previously proposed in \cite{Booth2018} and show that it is possible to recover the structure of the underlying hidden signals in simulation studies using human annotators to perform the triplet comparisons.
 These labels for the hidden signals are accurate up to scaling and bias factors.

 Our method performs annotator fusion seamlessly as a union of sets of queried triplets $\S_a$, which greatly simplifies the fusion approach compared to existing approaches which directly combine real-time signals.
 Moreover, our approach does not need post-processing such as time-alignments or averaging.